Crescat Capital Analyst Says Firm is Buying Gold and Selling Stocks

 The global fall in bond yields follows Treasuries’ own troubles, as the forecast for 10-year U.S. bonds continues to get slashed.
 To make matters worse, some have cautioned that a nearly-flat Treasury yield curve could be a recessionary concern.

 As Holmes notes, gold has always thrived during times of low to negative bond yields.
-Struggling global bonds in a time of high safe-haven demand are just one piece of a puzzle that points to exciting things for gold, both in the short and long term.bonds, equities, frank holmes, silver, stock market, yield curve
+Struggling global bonds in a time of high safe-haven demand are just one piece of a puzzle that points to exciting things for gold, both in the short and long term.bonds, equities, Featured, frank holmes, silver, stock market, yield curve